-I was asked to talk about the core value of equality and its impact on gender, social and economic justice.
-To put the equality issue in its proper historical context over the past 10 years, it is necessary to divide South Africa's history since the mining revolution in three distinct systemic periods.
-In each of these three periods the power constellation in place moulded the society in ways that have had far reaching implications for the equality issue today.
-The three systemic periods are, firstly, the period of extended colonialism from ±1890 - 1974 when systemic exploitation was introduced; secondly, the period of transition (from 1974 until 1994) when systemic exploitation was gradually replaced by systemic exclusion; and thirdly, the democratic period since 1994 when systemic exclusion was reproduced and perpetuated by the (new) politico-economic system that was institutionalised at the beginning of the 1990s.
+Inequality and poverty remain the outstanding characteristics of the South African society ten years after the mericulous transition from apartheid to a representative democracy.
+To put the inequality and the poverty problems in their proper histerical context, it is necessary to divide South Africa's history since the mining revolution in three distinct systemic periods.
+In each of these three periods the power constellation in place moulded the society in ways that have had far reaching implications for the inequality and poverty issues of today.
+The three systemic periods are, firstly, the period of extented colonialism from ± 1890-1974 when systemic exploitation was introduced and perpeted; secondly, the period of transition (from 1974 until 1994) when systemic exploitation was gradually replaced by systemic exclusion; and thirdly, the democratic period since 1994 when systemic exclusion was reproduced.

-2. THE PERIOD OF EXTENDED COLONIALSIM WHEN SYSTEMIC EXPLOITATION WAS INTRODUCED (1890 - 1974)
+2. THE PERIOD OF EXTENDED COLONIALISM WHEN SYSTEMIC EXPLOITATION WAS INTRODUCED (1890 - 1974)

 South Africa's economic "take-off" took place during the mining revolution at the end of the 19th century.
 The mining companies could only extract gold profitably and in large quantities (as was demanded by Great Britain) if a politico-economic system and a labour system could be institutionalised conducive to the profitable production of gold.
 The politico-economic system that was institutionalised - on request of the mining companies - in the 25 years from 1890 to 1915 was a political system of White political dominance and an economic system of racial and colonial capitalism.
 This politico-economic system remained virtually intact until the 1970s.
 In this system a very close symbiotic relationship existed between the whites that controlled South Africa politically, and the whites that controlled the South African economy.
-Both groups had a huge vested interest in systemic exploitation.
+Both groups had a huge vested interest in systemic exploitation and profitted hugely from it.

 When gold was discovered the Africans were economically independent.
-They practised their traditional farming on the land still occupied by them.
+They practised their radity and farming on the land still occupied by them.
 During the second half of the 19th century many Africans became successful sharecroppers in maize production on white farms or on crown land.
 The Land Act of 1913 restricted the native reserves to only 8% of the South African territory and outlawed all kinds of sharecropping.
 The purpose of the Land Act was to turn large numbers of Africans into an impoverished proletariat with no choice but to seek contract labour (at very low wages) on the mines and on white farms.
-The labour system introduced by the Land Act - and maintained until the early 1970 - was a black labour repressive system.
+The labour system introduced by the Land Act - and maintained until the 1970s - was a black labour repressive system.
 This labour system was the bedrock on which systemic exploitation was based for a period of at least 60 years.